-Students desiring to change programs of study must meet with the Program Director, President, or Vice president of Academic Affairs and Academic Dean to complete the appropriate documentation.
+Students desiring to change programs of study must meet with the Program Director, President, or Director of Education to complete the appropriate documentation.
 The new program will have different Standards of Satisfactory Academic Progress and will be discussed during this meeting.